Visiting our Houses in the Dominican Province of St. Joseph

 “Rabbi (which means Teacher), where are you staying?”
 He said to them, “Come and see.”
 Our Lord’s response to St. Andrew and the unnamed disciple in John 1:38-39 is heard by those who want to follow the Lord Jesus now.
 In a special way, it illustrates the experience of the invitation for men who are considering a vocation to the priesthood and/or religious life.

 Inspired by this Gospel encounter, so many seminaries and religious houses have Come-and-See weekends.
-The Dominican Province of St. Joseph has 4 Vocation Weekends each academic year at our Dominican House of Studies, a vibrant Priory with over 80 friars and a Pontifical Faculty with around 100 students.
+The Dominican Province of St. Joseph has 4 Vocation Weekends each academic year at our Dominican House of Studies, a vibrant Priory with over 80 friars and a Pontifical Faculty with just over 100 students (we also are starting a 5th vocation weekend in NYC in 2017 for those interested in the cooperator brotherhood!)
 Unlike a diocesan seminary, the Dominican House of Studies is a religious house where men, once they become student brothers after the novitiate, find a new canonical home.
 During years of initial formation, student brothers find the Lord staying at the House of Studies and in other places where they live, such as during their different apostolic summers, and are formed to be his contemplative preachers for the salvation of souls.
 In the Fall of 2015, the Province began a separate studentate of deacons at St. Dominic Priory in Washington, where they live while finishing their degrees.
 Like the first apostles, the student brothers are formed to “go and preach,” something St. Dominic heard from SS.
 Peter and Paul who appeared to him in a vision in Rome.
 After formation in Washington, DC, brothers are normally sent elsewhere in the Province.
 We Dominicans understand that we don’t have a permanent home in any one place on this earth: “For here we have no lasting city, but we seek the city which is to come” (Heb 13:14).

 Because of our itinerant mission, the Order of Preachers is not composed of abbeys with monks who profess the vow of stability.
 Rather, it is an Order of friars, i.e, brothers in the Lord and St. Dominic, who are sons of Provinces found throughout the world.
 A Province has headquarters where the Prior Provincial, the Province’s major superior, normally resides, but no Province has a “motherhouse.”
 Our Provincial headquarters are housed at St. Vincent Ferrer Priory, attached to an extraordinarily beautiful neo-Gothic church in New York City.
 Our Province has 17 parishes, 9 campus ministries, in addition to our two major educational institutions of the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies and the only liberal arts college run by Dominican Friars in the United States, Providence College in Providence, RI.
 Each one of our houses plays a part in the Province’s mission.
 We also have responsibility for the mission of the Order of Preachers in Eastern Africa; it’s called a Vicariate, and its brethren there are also sons of the Province.
 We also have friars who are itinerant preachers, chaplains, and professors in various places.